 2. Next, the players take turns pulling addends.
 If they can use the addend they pulled, they place it on their sheet.
 But if they can’t use it, they place the addend in a discard pile.
 If a player draws a coin, they may grab two more cards.
 Did they grab a picture of a pirate walking the plank??
 Whoops!
 They just lost their turn.

 3. The game ends when a player has filled in all their squares and they have three correct equations.

 If your lads and lassies understand place value, they have truly found the booty.
 Mental math becomes much easier, and that is a treasure worth finding.
-Don’t heave hoo a whole lot of worksheets at them to develop this precious skill though.
 Grab this freebie, and get your pirate talk on!

-	You may be interested in this activity too.
+You may be interested in this pirate-themed place value activity too.
 Continue place value work with this fun color the pirate activity.